ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         buildHeap(array):
-            H = array                   // Initialise the heap to the given array. size = H.size               // The capacity of the heap is used in full. mid = getParent(size-1)     // Find the parent of the last leaf. for i in mid, mid-1 ..
+            heap = array                // Initialise the heap to the given array. size = heap.size            // The capacity of the heap is used in full. mid = getParent(size-1)     // Find the parent of the last leaf. for i in mid, mid-1 ..
 0:   // Iterate the internal nodes backwards. siftDown(i)             // Sift each internal node down.